General TSP Rules and Procedures

 Starting, Changing, Reallocating, and Stopping Investments

 Eligible employees not already enrolled may join the program by filing a Form TSP-1, Election Form, with their employing agency personnel or benefits office (many agencies provide this service electronically; check with the human resources and/or finance offices).
-This can be done at any time with the exception that there is a six-month waiting period before an employee may restart investments after taking out a financial hardship in-service withdrawal.
+This can be done at any time.
 The TSP offers the choice of investing by percentage of salary or by dollar amount per pay period.
 See Investments, Matches and Limits, above, for information about investments made by default after hiring unless the employee chooses otherwise.

 Participants may change the amounts of their ongoing investments or the allotments between traditional and Roth investing at any time by filing a new Form TSP-1 or its electronic equivalent.

-Employees may stop investing in the TSP at any time by filing a new Form TSP-1 or its electronic equivalent, with no restriction on when they may restart investing, other than being subject to a six-month waiting period after taking an in-service financial hardship withdrawal.
+Employees may stop investing in the TSP at any time by filing a new Form TSP-1 or its electronic equivalent, with no restriction on when they may restart investing.
 For FERS employees, agency matching contributions also stop when personal investments stop, although the automatic 1 percent of salary contributions continue.